Simplicity on the surface has to do with consumer choices of clothing or food or shelter.

 serenity, placidity, tranquility, phlegm, impassivity, imperturbability, unexcitability,

-equilibrium; poise, self-assurance, assurance, self-confidence, aplomb, sangfroid, nerve
+equilibrium; poise, self-assurance, assurance, self-confidence, aplomb, sangfroid, nerve;

 Informal cool, unflappability;